 Brain health basics

 Your brain is incredible.
-Made up of around 100 billion nerve cells, it controls your movement, your emotions and stores your precious memories.
+It controls your movement, emotions and stores your precious memories.

-Sadly, the physical diseases that cause dementia – like Alzheimer’s disease – can take all of this away by damaging these cells and the connections between them.
+Sadly, the physical diseases that cause dementia – like Alzheimer’s disease – can take all of this away.

-But when you can’t see your brain, how do know if or how you should be doing more to protect it?
+But when you can’t see your brain, how do you what you should be doing to protect it?